operator-framework/operator-lifecycle-manager/doc/design/subscription-config.md

 ### EnvFrom

-The `EnvFrom` field defines a [list of sources to populate Environment Variables](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#configure-all-key-value-pairs-in-a-configmap-as-container-environment-variables) in the container.
+The `envFrom` field defines a [list of sources to populate Environment Variables](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#configure-all-key-value-pairs-in-a-configmap-as-container-environment-variables) in the container.
 The keys defined within a source must be a C_IDENTIFIER.
 All invalid keys will be reported as an event when the container is starting.
 When a key exists in multiple sources, the value associated with the last source will take precedence.

 > Note: Values defined by an Env with a duplicate key will take precedence.

-#### EnvFrom Example
+#### Example

 Inject a license key residing in a Secret to unlock Operator features: